xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 The Range top level menu shows as long as the selection contians only UDTs that have a core type of integer, real or Enumeration Data Type.
-The `Clear Range` menu item will show only as long as one of the selected User Data Type has an already associated Range.
-The Range menu will not show when mixing integer or enumeration data type with real.
-This is due to the fact that a real value can be invalid for an integer value.
+The `Clear Range` menu item will show only as long as one of the selected User Data Types has an already associated Range.

 The `Minimum...` and `Maximum...` menu items open an input dialog.
 This dialog assures that the input value is valid.
 In the case of integer the